KalaKit/KalaWindow/readme.md

 ## How to build from source

-The compiled binaries will be placed to /release and /debug relative to the build stage
+The compiled executable and its files will be placed to `/release` and `/debug` in the root folder relative to the build stage

 ### On Windows

-> Run 'build_windows.bat'
+> Run `build_windows.bat`

 ### On Linux